Leana Wen: Early life and family

+Education

+As a result of her own asthma attacks as a child and seeing a neighbor's child die of an asthma attack, Wen decided that she wanted to become an emergency room physician.

-Attending the Early Entrance Program (EEP) at California State University, Los Angeles starting at age 13, Wen graduated summa cum laude at age 18 with a bachelor's degree in biochemistry, in 2001.
-She received a Doctor of Medicine from Washington University School of Medicine and has two master's degrees, one in Economic and Social History and another in Modern Chinese Studies, both from the Merton College, Oxford in England where she was a Rhodes Scholar.
+At age 13, Wen began attending California State University, Los Angeles, via its the Early Entrance Program (EEP), and graduated summa cum laude at age 18 with a Bachelor of Science in biochemistry in 2001.
+She then received a Doctor of Medicine from Washington University School of Medicine in 2007 and received a Rhodes Scholarship to study in England at Merton College, Oxford, where she earned two master's degrees: a Master of Science (MSc) in economic and social history in 2007 and another in Chinese studies in 2008.
 She also met her future husband, Sebastian Walker, during her time in England.

 In 2005, Wen took a one-year leave of absence from medical school to serve as the national president of the American Medical Student Association, where she led campaigns to increase healthcare access, decrease health disparities, and combat conflicts of interest between physicians and the pharmaceutical companies who notoriously use attractive sales representatives and free gifts to influence doctors, especially young interns and medical residents.
-Wen became involved in U.S. and international health policy during medical school, serving in Geneva, Switzerland as a fellow for the World Health Organization and in Rwanda as a fellow for the U.S. Department of Defense.
+Wen became involved in U.S. and international health policy during medical school, serving in Geneva, Switzerland, as a fellow for the World Health Organization and in Rwanda as a fellow for the U.S. Department of Defense.
 In addition, she advised the U.S. Congress on physician workforce and medical education through her appointment on the Council on Graduate Medical Education by the U.S. Secretary of Health and Human Services.